aleph2c/sequence/README.md

     [2016-02-18 08:21:42] [00] Trig->N(559) EngagingInvertSupport->InvertSupport

-Then you would run **sequence.rb** on this trace to generate the following output:
+Then you would run **sequence.rb** to generate the following output:

     [ Chart: 31 ] (?)
     ActiveTestComplete   InvertRampDown      QualifyingAC       InvertSelect      EngagingInvert         Invert       ActiveTestofRelays